Umuzi-org/tech-department/content/topics/sql-schema-design/index.md

 ---
-title: SQL Database schema design
+title: Relational Database design
 ready: True
 ---

-In this topic, we will discuss the schema design.
-This topic requires that you are a little bit familiar with [SQL](https://www.youtube.com/watch?v=27axs9dO7AE).
+Prerequisites: No prior knowledge is required.

 ## The brief

 For their educational instruction needs, Umuzi.org plan to develop a database that will help different users retrieve specific information when needed efficiently.
 You have been selected by the tech team leadership to design and develop the database.

-We will first focus on designing the database using ERD.
+To achieve the above, We will first focus on designing the database using ERD.
 We will then proceed with converting our ERD into tables.

 ## Entity-relationship diagram (ERD)

 As the name implies, the entity-relationship diagram is all about relationship.
-For us to establish relationships we need to uncover different parts that make Umuzi.org.
-Let note that the discovered elements are those from which data is needed, they are also called `entities`.
+For us to establish relationships, we need to uncover different parts that make Umuzi.org.
+Let note that the discovered elements are those from which data is required; these are `entities`.

 1. Cohorts
 2. Recruits
 3. Employees
 4. Departments

-So far these are entities from which the management will require information
+So far these are entities from which the management will require information.

 ### The relationships

-It is important to uncover the relationship between entities, this will make sense later in this topic.
+It is essential to uncover the relationship between entities; this will make sense later in this topic.
 Let examine a few of them for now.

 ##### Cardinality

-[Astera](https://astera.zendesk.com/hc/en-us/articles/115000512603-Overview-of-Cardinality-in-Data-Modeling) defines cardinality as follow, "In data modeling, cardinality refers to the relationship of data in one database table with respect to another table.
+[Astera](https://astera.zendesk.com/hc/en-us/articles/115000512603-Overview-of-Cardinality-in-Data-Modeling) defines cardinality as follow, "In data modelling, cardinality refers to the relationship of data in one database table with respect to another table.
 Two tables can be related as “one-to-one”, "one-to-many", or "many-to-many": 1:1.
 One row in table A relates to one row in table B."

 ![cardinality](./img/cardinality.png)

 #### Cohorts and recruits

-On one hand, a cohort contains one or more recruits, on the other hand, a recruit can only belong to one cohort at a time.
+On the one hand, a cohort contains one or more recruits; on the other hand, a recruit can only belong to one cohort at a time.

 ![step 1 image](./img/cohort_to_recruit.png)